Hearing loss confirmed with audiology – requiring ENT Investigation/Management (ENT) (PAED)

 • Recently diagnosed unilateral/bilateral sensorineural hearing loss (SNHL) or congenital hearing loss

-• Confirmed structural damage
+• Confirmed structural abnormality including initial diagnosis microtia/atresia

 Category 3